Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ## ❓ Extension usage
 ### How to install?
-Simply go to the Chrome Web Store and click on the install button: [⏩ click here](https://chrome.google.com/webstore/detail/save-my-phind/agklnagmfeooogcppjccdnoallkhgkod)
+Simply go to the Chrome Web Store and click on the install button: [⏩click here](https://chrome.google.com/webstore/detail/save-my-phind/agklnagmfeooogcppjccdnoallkhgkod)

 You can also install it manually following these steps:
 1. Download the latest version : on GitHub, click on Releases (in the right side menu), go on the latest version and download the `save-my-phind_x.y.z.crx` file.